TYPO3/Fluid/Documentation/Usage/Components.rst

         Button label
     </my:atom.button>

-Of course this works with all :ref:`variants for importing namespaces <viewhelper-namespaces>`.
+Of course this works with all :ref:`alternatives for importing namespaces <viewhelper-namespaces>`.

 This example would result in the following rendered HTML: